-California has the fourth largest boating population in the United States, with over 772,000 registered recreational vessels.
-While responsible owners dispose of vessels lawfully, other owners abandon them on state waterways where they impede navigation, interfere with boating traffic, and as they deteriorate, leach toxic chemicals and fuel into state waterways.
+California has the fourth largest boating population in the nation, with over 772,000 registered recreational vessels.
+While responsible owners dispose of vessels lawfully, others abandon them on state waterways where they impede navigation, interfere with boating traffic, and cause environmental harm.

 The Commission’s Abandoned Vessel Program began in 2012 following the enactment of SB 595 (Wolk, Chapter 595, Statutes of 2011).
 Chapter 595 establishes an administrative removal and disposal process for abandoned and trespassing vessels on waterways under the Commission’s jurisdiction.
 The law allows the Commission to immediately remove a vessel from areas under its jurisdiction without prior notice if the vessel seriously hinders navigation, is a threat to vessel operators, a hazard to the natural environment, or creates a public nuisance.

-It also requires the Commission, after consultation with interested state and local agencies, to adopt best management practices for removing marine debris.
+AB 1323 also requires the Commission to adopt best management practices for removing marine debris.
 The best management practices are advisory and are to provide guidance to state and local entities that are removing marine debris.

-AB 2441 (Frazier) seeks to address the problem of abandoned and derelict commercial vessels in the Sacramento-San Joaquin Delta.
-AB 2441 directs the State Lands Commission to develop a plan to remove abandoned commercial vessels in the Delta.
+Approved in June of 2019, AB 2441 (Frazier) seeks to address the problem of abandoned and derelict commercial vessels in the Sacramento-San Joaquin Delta.
+The bill directs the Commission to develop a plan to remove abandoned commercial vessels in the Delta.
 The plan must prioritize vessel removal based on risk to the environment and to public health and safety.

 Oakland / Alameda Estuary Cleanup